cloud-hypervisor/cloud-hypervisor/docs/memory.md

 `guest_numa_id` option.
 This allows for describing a list of CPUs which must be seen by the guest as belonging to the NUMA node `guest_numa_id`.

-One can use this option for a fine grained description of the NUMA topology regarding the CPUs associated with it, which might help the guest run more efficiently.
+One can use this option for a fine-grained description of the NUMA topology regarding the CPUs associated with it, which might help the guest run more efficiently.